 "While dogs and cats can often get on well together, some pets are best kept away from dogs.
 Rabbits, guinea pigs, hamsters and reptiles, for example, should be protected at all times."

+We understand puppy socialisation can take time, and introducing a new puppy to dogs can be daunting.
 Your existing dog is probably used to having the house to themselves, so it can come as a bit of a shock to them to have to share for the first time!
-Try these tips to make introducing a new dog to your older dog as smooth as possible.
+Try these tips on how to introduce a dog to another dog, and this process can be as smooth as possible.

 Making the first introductions

-Keep everyone calm while introducing the new dog
+Keep everyone calm while introducing new puppy to dogs

 Keep the first interactions short